 Get More is a network-connected physical installation that displays a visible metric.
 Visits to the website http://getmore.io increment the metric.
-Anyone anywhere can visit the website, but only those in front of the installation can see its current state or watch it increment.
-Photographs of the installation are occasionally posted on social media, and sometimes include a description of what a visit to the website triggers.
-The last such photograph, posted in 2019, shows the metric over 288,000 (the installation began in March 2016 with a value of 0).
+Anyone anywhere can visit the website, but only those in front of the installation can see its current state or watch it go up.
+Photographs of the work are occasionally posted on social media, and sometimes include a description of what a visit to the website triggers.
+The last such photograph, posted in 2019, shows the metric at over 288,000 (the installation began in March 2016 with a value of 0).

 Why Get More?

 As I’ve shown and argued elsewhere, capitalism and audit culture combine with our need for personal worth to create a “desire for more,” a deeply engrained motivation to excel in metric terms whenever we are quantitatively measured or evaluated.
 Get More is an experiment to test the limits of this desire.

 When our academic performance is measured with test scores, or our job performance is measured by sales figures, our “desire for more” is easily manifest: we want our numbers to be higher.
 But what happens when the metric we’re presented has no explicit explanation or obvious personal connection?
 What is the barest amount of information required to activate the desire for more?
 Get More attempts to answer this question.
 The work has two components: a physical installation that displays a metric and website address, and a web-activated incrementer of that metric.
 The interaction is simple: a visit to the website increases the metric by 1.